2025–26 Drake Bulldogs men's basketball team

-The 2025–26 Drake Bulldogs men's basketball team represents Drake University in the 2025–26 NCAA Division I men's basketball season.
-The Bulldogs, led by Eric Henderson in his first season as head coach, will play their home games at the Knapp Center in Des Moines, Iowa as members of the Missouri Valley Conference (MVC).
+The 2025–26 Drake Bulldogs men's basketball team represented Drake University in the 2025–26 NCAA Division I men's basketball season.
+The Bulldogs, led by Eric Henderson in his first season as head coach, played their home games at the Knapp Center in Des Moines, Iowa as members of the Missouri Valley Conference (MVC).

-The Bulldogs will debut their third head coach in three years, after previous head coach Ben McCollum left the team after just one season to take the head coach position at Iowa.
+The Bulldogs debuted their third head coach in three years, after previous head coach Ben McCollum left the team after just one season to take the head coach position at Iowa.
 On March 28, Drake named South Dakota State's Eric Henderson as the team's new head coach.

+This season marked the first time since 2022 that Drake failed to qualify for the NCAA Tournament, as they were defeated by UIC in Semifinal of Missouri Valley Conference tournament.

 Previous season

-The Bulldogs finished the 2024-25 season 27–3, 17-3 in MVC play to finish in first place.
+The Bulldogs finished the 2024-25 season 27–3, 17–3 in MVC play to finish in first place.
 In the MVC tournament, they defeated Southern Illinois, Belmont, and Bradley to win the tournament championship.
 As a result, they received the conference's automatic bid to the NCAA tournament as the No. 11 seed in the West region, where they upset Missouri in the first round, earning Drake's first NCAA tournament win since 1971.
 In the second round, they lost to No. 3 seed Texas Tech.